jbhg/brunch-with-chaplin-and-initializr/README.md

 For an alternate approach to add HTML5 Boilerplate and Twitter Bootstrap, see [Brunch with Chaplin and Bootstrap](https://github.com/vip32/brunch-with-chaplin-and-bootstrap).
-The primary difference between this project and that one is this project includes the individual bootstrap style and javascript plugin files so you can modify or omit ones you don't want.
+The primary difference between this project and that one is this project includes the individual bootstrap LESS style files and javascript plugin files so you can modify or omit ones you don't want.
-[Brunch with Chaplin and Bootstrap](https://github.com/vip32/brunch-with-chaplin-and-bootstrap) includes only the compiled versions of those files.
+[Brunch with Chaplin and Bootstrap](https://github.com/vip32/brunch-with-chaplin-and-bootstrap) includes only the compiled/merged versions of those files.

 Requires Brunch 1.3+.